Bake to the roots

 1. Preheat the oven to 180°C (350°F).
 Peel the pears, half them and core them.
 Set aside.

-2. Add the sugar to a 24cm (9.5-inch) ovenproof frying pan and heat up on the stove.
-Let the sugar melt until light golden in color – takes about 5-6 minutes.
+2. Add the sugar to a 24cm ovenproof frying pan and heat it up on the stove.
+Let the sugar melt until it is light golden – takes about 5-6 minutes.
 Add the butter in small pieces, the vanilla seeds and the vanilla bean pod, as well as the espresso and mix to combine.
-As soon as the butter is melted, and you got a nice caramel sauce, you can add the pears, cut-side up.
+As soon as the butter is melted and you got a nice caramel sauce, you can add the pears, cut-side up.
 Reduce the heat a bit and let the pears cook for 8-9 minutes until slightly softer.

 Tips: You should handle the hot frying pan very carefully and always use oven mitts or a kitchen towel.
-Always let the tart rest for some time after baking, so the caramel can firm up a bit.
-However, you shouldn’t wait too long for it to set, otherwise you won’t be able to get the tart out of the pan.
-Emergency solution – place the frying pan on the stove and heat up once more, so the caramel can melt again.
+Always let the tart rest for some time after baking so the caramel can firm up a bit.
+However, you shouldn’t wait too long for it to set.
+Otherwise, you won’t be able to get the tart out of the pan.
+Emergency solution – place the frying pan on the stove and heat it up once more so the caramel can melt again.

 Notes